Achieving Linear Speedup for Composite Federated Learning

 The dominant term again scales as $1/(nQ)$, demonstrating linear speedup.
-In contrast, previous works assuming strongly convex objectives have not established such a result. \item \textbf{Mild assumptions.} The convergence guarantees of \normfl\ only rely on the smoothness of $f_i$, weak convexity of $\varphi$, and bounded stochastic gradient variance.
-In contrast to several prior works, \normfl\ does not require assumptions on data heterogeneity or bounded subgradient assumptions \cite{yuan2021federated,zhang2024composite,bao2022fast}. \item \textbf{Efficient communication.} Despite handling composite objectives, FedNMap maintains comparable communication load and memory cost as state-of-the-art FL methods by using single-variable uplink communication, where each client sends only one variable to the server, thereby reducing the communication cost by $50\%$ compared to SCAFFOLD. \end{itemize}
+In contrast, previous works assuming strongly convex objectives have not established such a result. \item \textit{Mild assumptions.} The convergence guarantees of \normfl\ only rely on the smoothness of $f_i$, weak convexity of $\varphi$, and bounded stochastic gradient variance.
+In contrast to several prior works, \normfl\ does not require limiting assumptions on data heterogeneity or bounded subgradient assumptions \citep{yuan2021federated,zhang2024composite,bao2022fast}. \item \textit{Efficient communication.} Despite handling composite objectives, FedNMap maintains communication load and memory cost comparable to those of state-of-the-art FL methods by using single-variable uplink communication, where each client sends only one variable to the server, thereby reducing the communication cost by $50\%$ compared to SCAFFOLD. \end{itemize}